-Please submit this form by email to campingservices@baltimorebsa.org or to the Rosenberg Welcome Center by Tuesday at 12 noon.
+Please submit this form by email to campingservices@baltimorescouting.org or to the Rosenberg Welcome Center by Tuesday at 12 noon.
 On Monday in class, staff members in all classes will remind Scouts of listed prerequisite requirements.
 All Scouts who have completed all prerequisites for merit badges listed should be included on this form.
 Please be sure to specify which merit badge(s) each Scout is taking.
 If you have more than 20 Scouts taking merit badges multiple copies of this form should be used.
-All prerequisites not reported on this sheet and can be inspected in-person by the instructor should be brought to camp and to the program area when directed by the instructor.
+All prerequisites not reported on this sheet and able to be inspected in-person by the instructor should be brought to the program area as directed by the instructor.